 A valuable addition to the literature on constitutionalism and constitutional practices in general and their manifestation in India's democratic experiences, in particular, this book will be of interest to academics in the fields of Government, Political Science, Law and Jurisprudence, Constitutional and Legal History and Asian Studies.

-Preface Introduction Part A: Conceptualizing Constitutional Identity in India: Intellectual Antecedents Constitutional Identity: the British liberal inputs Constitutional Identity: the nationalist inputs Part B: Comprehending Constitutional Identity: a constantly shifting and restructured phenomenon Politico-Ideological Issues Politico-Ideological Issues Politico-Ideological Structures Part C: Reinforcing Constitutional Identity: judicial intervention Challenges to Constitutional Identity: the Doctrine of Basic Structure of the Constitution Constitutional Constructivism and Justiciable Designs of Governance: rearticulating constitutional identity Conclusion Bibliography
+Preface Introduction Part A: Conceptualizing Constitutional Identity in India: Intellectual Antecedents 1.
+Constitutional Identity: the British liberal inputs 2.
+Constitutional Identity: the nationalist inputs Part B: Comprehending Constitutional Identity: a constantly shifting and restructured phenomenon 3.
+Politico-Ideological Issues 4.
+Politico-Ideological Structures Part C: Reinforcing Constitutional Identity: judicial intervention 5.
+Challenges to Constitutional Identity: the Doctrine of Basic Structure of the Constitution 6.
+Constitutional Constructivism and Justiciable Designs of Governance: rearticulating constitutional identity Conclusion Bibliography

 This series is concerned with recent political developments in the region.
 It will have a range of different approaches and include both single authored monographs and edited volumes covering issues such as international relations, foreign intervention, security, democracy, political economy, ideology and public policy.